 Graph: OIL CONSUMPTION BREAKDOWN BY SECTOR (2019, %)

 Natural Gas Consumption

-Gas consumption increased rapidly between 2014 due to a lower hydropower availability.
-In 2018, it decreased by 7% to subsequently increase in 2019 to 6 bcm.
+Gas consumption increased rapidly in 2014 due to lower hydropower availability.
+In 2018, it decreased by 7% and subsequently increased in 2019 to 6 bcm.

 Graph: NATURAL GAS CONSUMPTION (bcm)